CharGoldenYT/KrillYouBot/discord_readme.md

 `?krill about` Displays this message.

-`?krill privacyPolicy` Tells you the Privacy Policy of the bot.
+`?krill privacypolicy` Tells you the Privacy Policy of the bot.

-`?krill termsOfService` Tells you the Terms of Service of the bot.
+`?krill termsofservice` Tells you the Terms of Service of the bot.

+`?krill version` Displays Current version and its changelog

 ### In case the bot goes offline contact: @annyconducter on Discord.